timKraeuter/Behavioral-consistency-in-multi-modeling/README.md

 - The Maude module for the **traffic light model** can be found [here](./artifacts/maude/trafficLight.maude), along with an [example execution](./artifacts/maude/trafficLight-output.txt).
 - The Maude module for the **T-Junction controller** can be found [here](./artifacts/maude/tJunctionController.maude), along with an [example execution](./artifacts/maude/tJunctionController-output.txt).
 - The Maude module for the **global system** can be found [here](./artifacts/maude/fullUsecase.maude).
+  - Example execution for checking property (1) and (2) can be found [here](./artifacts/maude/prop1AndProp2-output.txt).
+  - Example execution for checking property (3) with 2 incoming buses can be found [here](./artifacts/maude/prop3-output.txt).
+  - Example execution for checking property (4) with 1 incoming bus can be found [here](./artifacts/maude/prop4-output.txt).

 All models can be run by ```maude <model-file>``` if [Maude is installed](https://maude.lcc.uma.es/maude30-manual-html/maude-manualch2.html#x13-230002.1).